[(1) The FCA must prepare and issue a statement of its policy with respect to—

 (a) the imposition of penalties under section 345A(4)(c), and

-(3) A regulator's policy in determining what the amount of a penalty should be must include having regard to—
+(3) A regulator's policy in determining what the amount

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.